ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 ```

 Similar functions can be written to look up values in a dictionary, to convert
-a list of pairs to or from a tree dictionary and so on.
+a list of pairs to or from a tree dictionary, and so on.

-## Example: options
+## Example: Options

 A simple, yet very common, use of polymorphic type with constructors is the
 `option` type.
 Like `list`, it's predefined.
 Here is how: